gcgarner/IOTstack/docs/Containers/WireGuard.md

 Key points:

 * Everything in the `environment:` section from `SERVERURL=` down to `PEERDNS=` (inclusive) affects WireGuard's generated configurations (the QR codes).
 In other words, any time you change any of those values, any existing QR codes will stop working.
-* WireGuard does not need to communicate directly with other Docker containers so there is no need for it to join `iotstack_nw`.

 ### Step 4: Decide what to configure